Modern slavery still a scourge on society today

 Support is confidential, respectful, and non-judgmental – tailored to each person’s needs.

 While many of those who reach out for support are women, the team also work with men and individuals of diverse gender identities.
-Each person’s experience is unique, and the team’s approach is grounded in respect, inclusivity, and a commitment to meeting people where they are regardless of genderaged between 18 and 45.
-If a case doesn’t meet slavery indicators, there is no wrong door.
-Help is still available.
+A specific approach is tailored for children and young people needing help.
+Each person’s experience is unique, and a commitment to meeting people where they are at.
+If a person’s experiences don’t include clear indicators of modern slavery, there is no wrong door.

 The program will connect individuals with other relevant services, both within the Salvos and externally.
-Well-trained, trauma-informed case managers conduct an assessment using an ARP-designed tool.
-They can also provide brokerage for those impacted by slavery in terms of emergency support, vouchers, food, accommodation, phone or other travel costs.
+Trauma-informed case managers conduct an assessment using an ARP-designed tool.
+They can also provide brokerage services for those impacted by slavery, including emergency support.

 Affiliated programs include the Red Cross Support for Trafficked People program and Life Without Barriers Forced Marriage Specialist program.
-Salvos services such as Doorways, homelessness, and counselling support can also assist the victim-survivors.
+Salvos services such as Doorways, family violence and homelessness support, and counselling referrals can also assist victim-survivors.

-So, how do people fall into modern slavery?
+So, how do people fall into situations of modern slavery?

-“Or it is within an intimate relationship … people who are vulnerable in other areas, like economically or with physical disabilities.
-They (the perpetrators) use their vulnerability to exploit them.
-Some cases of slavery stretch back decades.
-Others are migrants who arrived with a temporary visa, and it is not valid anymore, isolated and vulnerable.”
+“Or it can occur within an intimate or familial relationship … people who are vulnerable in other areas, like economically, socially isolated or living with a disability.
+They (the perpetrators) use their vulnerability.
+Some cases of slavery we have seen stretch back years to when they were children, exploited while growing up in Australia.
+Others are migrants who recently arrived with a temporary visa, and it may not be valid anymore; they are isolated and vulnerable.”

 And the perpetrators?
 They are not always strangers.
-They can be family, a friend, community member, or a neighbour.
+They can be family, a friend, community member, or a carer.

-Contrary to popular belief, the majority of victim-survivors are Australian citizens with diverse backgrounds.
+Unexpected to some, the majority of victim-survivors who have contacted the ARP to date are Australian citizens or permanent residents with diverse backgrounds.
 Cases come through word of mouth, friends, family, organisations and community outreach – and even Artificial Intelligence (AI).

-But there is always one harsh reality: Modern slavery leaves deep, lasting scars.
+But there is always one harsh reality: Modern slavery leaves deep, lasting scars that take time to recover from.

 “It is control, it is deception,” Neenu explained.